Financial Services · Risk & Compliance

 DimensionTraditional (in-house build or BPO)AI-native engagement (us)

-Operator throughput lift1.0× (baseline)Net positive
+Operator productivity1.0× (baseline)Net positive

 Traditional process automation projects cost $80-200k+ with 6-12 month payback; AI-native engagements deliver thin-slice production in 6-8 weeks with measurable baseline-vs-actuals reporting.